fajarpp08/shp-shop/README.md

 ## SHP-SHOP

 Modern E-Commerce Project with Multiple Authentication, Stripe payment method and responsive design.
-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

-You may also try the [Laravel Bootcamp](https://bootcamp.laravel.com), where you will be guided through building a modern Laravel application from scratch.

 ## Tech Stack
 - Laravel 10 for Backend.